Here's how to start a craft business off on the right foot.

-6. Make a plan to tackle the jobs on your list: You may be able to do some tasks immediately, others may require a little more work or research.
+You may be able to do some tasks immediately, others may require a little more work or research.
 Don't let these jobs slip by - get them done as soon as you're able.

-You can do a lot of the initial work of brainstorming creative art business names yourself before you need to talk to the experts about doing a formal name search and registering your company name.
+You can do a lot of the initial work of brainstorming business names yourself before you need to talk to the experts about doing a formal name search and registering your company name.

 My 12-part series on how to name a business will help you find a business name you'll love!

-7. Make a list of craft business-related topics you'd like help with: Arts associations often provide support for craft business owners such as:
+Arts associations often provide support for craft business owners such as:

 List the type of support that would most benefit your business.
 This list will help you decide which arts associations to contact.

-8. Find your local arts or craft association: If you're in the U.S., the American Craft Council is a great place to start.
+If you're in the U.S., the American Craft Council is a great place to start.
 They are a national-level organization, and they list state arts and crafts councils on their site.

-I'd suggest searching several combinations of terms:
+Try searching several combinations of terms:

 For example, if I were a potter who lived in San Antonio, Texas, I could search:

-9. Choose an arts association (or two) that best meets your needs: You don't have to contact every single arts association you find.
+You don't have to contact every single arts association you find.